cbourke/ComputerScienceI/documents/syllabus.md

 Final letter grades will be awarded based on the following standard scale.
 This scale may be adjusted upwards if the instructor deems it necessary based on the final grades only.
-No scale will be made for individual assignments or exams.
+No scale may be made for individual assignments or exams.

 | Letter Grade | Percent |